piyushsud/Projects/README.md

 # Projects
-This engineering portfolio contains all of the engineering projects I have worked on.
+This engineering portfolio contains some of the engineering projects I have worked on.

 The project which I am the most proud of is an FM radio receiver.